UCB-CyberSecurity-Cohort5/elk-stack-project-askaggs378/README.md

 ![TODO: Traffic page](images/countrywiththehighesttraffic.png)

-Of the traffic that's coming from that country, what time of day had the highest amount of activity?
-- _ The time of day that had the most traffic was 9:00 am - 10:00 am
+The time of day that had the most traffic was from 9:00 am - 10:00 am

 These are the types of downloaded files that have been identified for the last 7 days: